 Now suppose that you have an important user that comes to you with a new requirement.
 They don’t want Circle

 to store the radius any longer.
-They need a public .diameter
+Instead, they want a public .diameter

 attribute.